iamfortune/BCH-titbits/nucleic acids.md

 - the deoxyrinucleoside of thymine is called thymidine and non-deoxythymidine

-- nucleotides are nucleosides phosphorylated on one or morehydroxyl groups of the sugar e.g ("adenosine monophosphate (AMP) ")
+- nucleotides are nucleosides phosphorylated on one or morehydroxyl groups of the sugar e.g ("adenosine monophosphate (AMP) ").

+## The only sugar attached to a tracil is ribose and its commonly attached to thymine is deoxyribose.